carblue/sodium/README.md

 d) No need to explicitely call sodium_init() up-front.<br>
 e) Usage of 'wrapper' isn't possible, if function randombytes_set_implementation shall be used (wrapper.sodium.core:shared static this() calls sodium_init()).

-The unittests of subPackage 'wrapper' include a lot of function usage examples; the next is a simple application example based on sodium:deimos, using rdmd:<br>
+The unittests of subPackage 'wrapper' include a lot of function usage examples; the next is a simple application example based on sodium:deimos, using rdmd and file cmdfile, suitable as is for Linux:<br>

 	cd example/source  &&  chmod 775 app.d  &&  ./app.d